rumpeltin/rumpeltin/README.md

 ---

-- 👾 Apart from coding, I enjoy video games, cycling, literature, the visual arts and music.
+- 👾 Apart from coding, I enjoy rock climbing, cycling, literature, the visual arts and music.
 - 📫 You can reach me via n@rumpeltin.io